Twitter API for Social Listening

 How should a team evaluate whether this is the right fit?

-The most useful test is whether one real listening workflow becomes easier to ship and easier to repeat.
+A strong test is whether one real listening workflow becomes easier to ship and easier to repeat.
 If the workflow gets easier, the API is doing its job.

 Build a listening workflow that stays useful after the demo